ExactDoug/export-claude/README.md

 # export-claude
-Simple Userscript that creates a buttom to export a conversation to a .txt file.
+Simple Userscript that creates a button to export a conversation to a .txt file.

 Limitations
 - Must update everytime the DOM is changed